 Last week I was experimenting with one of my new rice-free flour mixes and decided to make some savoury pastry.
 The pastry was devine…light and crispy with a delicious flavour.
 Unfortunately, I am not going to share that with you just yet because I plan to include it in my e-recipe book in the new year!

 However, you could easily make my sweet shortcrust pastry recipe (without the sugar!), or you could buy some.

 Whatever you decide to do with the pastry, this tart is a winner!
 Well it was in Pickle, Mr M and my books.

 Roo had other views but then she often does!

 For some unknown reason she has started to pick at food and has decided that pastry makes her feel sick!!
 Just another challenge for me!
 More on that another time!

 Since Pickle is still off school poorly as I write this I will get on and share the recipe.
 I hope you enjoy it.
 Please let me know how you get on if you try it!

 Mediterranean Savoury Tart

-- 1 portion of gluten-free pastry remove the sugar from my sweet shortcrust pastry recipe
+- 1 quantity of gluten-free short crust pastry remove the sugar from my sweet shortcrust pastry recipe

 - 10 cherry or baby plum tomatoes cut in half